2019 Batanes earthquake: Earthquake

 One of the stronger aftershocks was a magnitude 5.8 earthquake which occurred at 9:24 a.m.
 (UTC+8).

 Intensity

-According to the PHIVOLCS Earthquake Intensity Scale, the earthquake was most felt in the town of Itbayat, Batanes at Intensity VII while the other towns of the same province reported a lesser intensity; Basco at Intensity V, Sabtang and Ivana at Intensity IV.
+According to the PHIVOLCS earthquake intensity scale, the earthquake was most felt in the town of Itbayat, Batanes at Intensity VII while the other towns of the same province reported a lesser intensity; Basco at Intensity V, Sabtang and Ivana at Intensity IV.
 According to the United States Geological Survey, the earthquake had a maximum intensity of VI or has caused "Strong" shaking according to the Modified Mercalli intensity scale.

 No tsunami warning was raised following the main earthquake.

-Casualties and damages
+Casualties and damage

 At least 9 people were killed and 60 injured due to the earthquakes.
-The historic, Santa Maria de Mayan Church in Itbayat, built in 1888, sustained heavy damage from the earthquake with its bell tower falling off.
+The historic Santa Maria de Mayan Church in Itbayat, built in 1888, sustained heavy damage from the earthquake with its bell tower falling off.
 Several stone houses, two schools, and two health centers were also damaged.